drago-ex/translator/readme.md

 }
 ```

-The template displays the translation follows:
+Macro for translation in template:

 ```latte
 {_'hello.word'}